CyberGYS/process-data-monitoring-spc/README.md

 # Methodology
 1. Data Simulation
-   Synthetic process data is generated using a normal distribution to represent stable manufacturing conditions.Intentional anomalies are introduced to simulate process deviations.
+   Synthetic process data is generated using a normal distribution to represent stable manufacturing conditions.
+Intentional anomalies are introduced to simulate process deviations.
+2. Statistical Analysis
+   a) Key statistical parameters are calculated:
+   - Mean (process center)
+   - Standard deviation (process variation)